Artisan-Lab/tag-std/pre-RFC.md

 #[safety::precond::ValidPtr(src)]
 ```

-It's a proc-macro, but reexported in a lib crate, becuase only root path is accessible
-in proc-macro crate.
-We have to reexport it in a nested module outside:
+This is a procedural macro, but it is re-exported through a library crate because only the root path is accessible in a proc-macro crate.
+To work around this limitation, we re-export it from a nested module in an external crate.

 ```rust
 // proc-macro crate: safety_macro/src/lib.rs